Chief information security officer

 A chief information security officer (CISO) is a senior-level executive within an organization responsible for establishing and maintaining the enterprise vision, strategy, and program to ensure information assets and technologies are adequately protected.
-The CISO directs staff in identifying, developing, implementing, and maintaining processes across the enterprise to reduce information and information technology (IT) risks.
-They respond to incidents, establish appropriate standards and controls, manage security technologies, and direct the establishment and implementation of policies and procedures.
+The first person to hold the title of Chief Information Security Officer was Steven Katz, appointed at Citicorp in 1995 after a major hacking incident.
+The CISO directs staff in identifying, developing, implementing, and maintaining processes across the enterprise to reduce information and information technology (IT) risks, manages security technologies, implements policies and ensures compliance with regulatory frameworks such as GDPR, PCI DSS and FISMA.
 The CISO is also usually responsible for information-related compliance (e.g. supervises the implementation to achieve ISO/IEC 27001 certification for an entity or a part of it).
 The CISO is also responsible for protecting proprietary information and assets of the company, including the data of clients and consumers.
 CISO works with other executives to make sure the company is growing in a responsible and ethical manner.

 Typically, the CISO's influence reaches the entire organization.
 Responsibilities may include, but not be limited to: